-Because a woman’s creativity feeds her soul.
+- Because a woman’s creativity feeds her soul.

-A woman’s creativity re-members her to the Divine- to the holy which dwells within her.
+- A woman’s creativity re-members her to the Divine, to the holy which dwells within her.

-A woman’s creativity expresses her true nature.
+- A woman’s creativity expresses her true nature.

-They are citizens of the world operating from the power centers of their kitchens, studios, laundry rooms and boardrooms of the best and brightest institutions.
-Empowered and fully voiced women are bring hope for the future for it , “in the realm of our imagination we begin to manifest a new reality”.
-As feminists seeking equal representation, as mothers seeking full expression of our experience, as women seeking equal pay as our gifted male colleagues, we find, through our creativity, a super highway to a productive and healthy life.
+They are citizens of the world operating from the power centers of their kitchens, studios, laundry rooms and boardrooms.
+Empowered, creative and voiced women carry hope for the future for, “in the realm of our imagination we begin to manifest a new reality”.
+As activists seeking equal representation, as mothers seeking full expression of our experience, as women seeking equal pay as our gifted male colleagues, we find, through our creativity, a super highway to a productive and healthy life.